OpenRockets/web-dev-error-solutions/errors/nextjs/handling-404-errors-in-next-js-api-routes-with-mongodb-and-express-js/README.md

+# 🐞 Handling 404 Errors in Next.js API Routes with MongoDB and Express.js

 This document addresses a common problem developers encounter when building applications with the MERN stack (MongoDB, Express.js, React.js, Next.js): receiving 404 Not Found errors when fetching data from a Next.js API route that interacts with a MongoDB database via Express.js.
 This typically happens when the API route doesn't correctly handle requests or when data isn't found in the database.